fortio/fortio/README.md

 ### Unix domain sockets

-You can use unix domain socket for any server/client:
+You can use Unix domain socket for any server/client:

 ```Shell
 $ fortio server --http-port /tmp/fortio-uds-http &